Bảo Đại: Return to Vietnam and assassination plot

-In September 1932, Bao Dai began his long journey to return to Vietnam on the ship named "Président Doumer" with farewell ceremony by Minister of Colonies Albert Sarraut who represented the colonial government in Marseille.
-All of places where the ship docked on the journey would organise grand receptions except in Penang, Malaysia (Straits Settlements) because French secret service received news about the assassination plot.
+In September 1932, Bảo Đại began his long return journey to Vietnam, aboard a ship named Président Doumer.
+A farewell ceremony was arranged by the Minister of Colonies, Albert Sarraut, who represented the colonial government in Marseille.
+All of the places where the ship docked on the journey would organise grand receptions except in Penang, Malaysia (Straits Settlements) because the French secret service had received news about an assassination plot.
 At this time, the Colonial Committee of the French Communist Party met in secret at 120 rue Chateaudun.
-Eight people were present including one European and seven Vietnamese that planned to assassinate the emperor before his return.
-This plot was taken at places in Paris and Marseilse, but it was unsuccessful.
+Eight people were present, including one European and seven Vietnamese, that planned to assassinate the emperor before his return.
+This plot was attempted in Paris and Marseille, but was unsuccessful.

-They tried to conduct terrorist assassination the third time in the Malay Peninsula, but it was discovered.
+They attempted assassination a third time in the Malay Peninsula, but the plot was discovered.
 On that day, the ship had to secretly anchor far from the reception venue, but the perpetrator did not show up.
-The ship continued to sail into Vietnamese territorial water, anchored at Cape Saint-Jacques (now Vũng Tàu) with warships protection.
+The ship continued to sail into Vietnamese territorial water, anchored at Cape Saint-Jacques (now Vũng Tàu) with warship protection.

-Bao Dai then transferred to a warship named "Dumont d'Urville", which would take him to Đà Nẵng, part of Protectorate of Annam.
-Besides that, there was two more ships escorted "Dumont d'Urville" together with cannons fired and flying flag hanging as the emperor boarding on the warship.
-Arriving at Da Nang port, he transferred to a gunboat and sailed up the Han River to the city.
-Finally, he boarded on train and traveled another 100 kilometers to Hue.
+Bảo Đại then transferred to a warship named Dumont d'Urville, which would take him to Đà Nẵng, part of the Protectorate of Annam.
+Besides that, there were two more ships escorted Dumont d'Urville, together with cannons fired and flags flying as the emperor boarded the warship.
+Arriving at Da Nang, he transferred to a gunboat and sailed up the Han River to the city.
+Finally, he boarded a train and traveled another 100 kilometers to Hue.
 The emperor later wrote in his memoirs: "After many years of living in freedom, I felt as if I am now entering a prison..."

 Reign

-On September 10, 1932, the emperor began to reform and remove some of outdated and conservative customs of the imperial court.
+On September 10, 1932, the emperor began to reform and remove some of the outdated and conservative customs of the imperial court.
 The twenty-year-old emperor held the first traditional court audience in which the top officials came to congratulate him on his return after a long absence.
 However, the emperor spoke in French, shocking and offending both young officials with nationalistic spirit and the older officials imbued with Confucianist learning.
 Bảo Đại reformed the court such as rearranging internal affairs and administration.
-Then, he abolished some old customs that the previous emperors had established such as his subjects not having to kowtow and allowed to look directly at the emperor which had been considered as lese-majesté. when the procession arrived, every time the Western officials came to the audience they did not have to clasp their hands and bow but only shook hands with the emperor and native officials did not have to kneel.
-He banned custom of having excessively long fingernails and long beards by the elderly mandarins.
+Then, he abolished some old customs that the previous emperors had established such as his subjects not having to kowtow and being allowed to look directly at the emperor, which had been considered as lese-majesté.
+When Western officials had an audience with the emperor they did not have to clasp their hands and bow, but rather shook hands with the emperor, and native officials did not have to kneel.
+He banned the custom of having excessively long fingernails and long beards by the elderly mandarins.